vishalsingh019/strategywerks/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Additional Enhancements

+- We can implement search feature with debouncing to reduce the number of API calls
+- We can work on optimization of images

+## Limitation

+- We can improve the product filter process getting the data from database.
+- Currently i am filtering the data on frontend which is not ideal when you have implemented lazy loading on data.